Rawan-Tarek-Ibrahim-Ramadan/my-graduation-project/README.md

 This folder contains the necessary files for deploying the project.
 Below is a description of the contents:

 - **app.py**: This file is the main entry point for the application.
-It contains the code for running the project and handling request
+It contains the code for running the project and handling request.
-- **staticic**: This folder contains static files such as CSS stylesheets, JavaScript files, and images that are used by the application
+- **static**: This folder contains static files such as CSS stylesheets, JavaScript files, and images that are used by the application.
 - **templateses**: This folder contains HTML templates that define the structure and layout of the web pages.
 - **Pkl files and h5 files**: are used for the project's machine learning models or other data dependencies.
     # models training